MasonDevereux/masondevereux.github.io/README.md

 Title: Alien Head Retopology

-This is an example of a basic character model I made in Zbrush for a spacheship environment blockout.
+This is an example of a basic character model I made in Zbrush for a spaceship environment diorama.
 After creating the sculpt, I retopologized it to create a low-poly version with proper edge-flow.

 Date Completed: March 3, 2025